Wasm Operation

 (5) Newly registered nodes are automatically nominated for election, no additional operation needed.

-(7) After the election period ends, the top 40 nodes (parameter set through governance) by total stake will become validators participating in consensus.
+(7) After the election period ends, the top 40 nodes (17 limits now) (parameter set through governance) by total stake will become validators participating in consensus.

 3. Setting Session Keys